ChenLiu-1996/starter-hugo-academic/content/authors/admin/_index.md

 <br> Or alternatively, 刘 晨 (family name followed by given name).
 <br>
 <br> I am a second year CS PhD student at Yale.
-<br> My area of research is primarily deep learning in healthcare.
+<br> My area of research is machine learning, and more specifically, manifold learning.
-<br> I worked on medical imaging a lot in the past, and I am recently focusing on understanding and interpreting the neural network manifolds.
+<br> I would like to position myself half-way between theory and application.
+On the research side, I focus on how to help neural network learn better representations in the latent space.
+On the application side, I extend my research to medical imaging and other biomedical data.
 <br>
 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->